 Maraj has been dancing since the ripe age of 4 beginning with ballet.
-As she got in the later years of elementary she took additional lessons in jazz, tap modern and gymnastics.
+As she got in the later years of elementary school, she took additional lessons in jazz, tap, modern dance and gymnastics.
 This is where she started choreography for her school plays and community center.
 Her dance idols are Debbie Allen and Alvin Ailey.

 Her love for dance evolved at the local outdoor “jam” sessions in her neighborhood where when she danced, people would crowd around her.
 She would welcome competition from others and end as the reigning dancer.

-Her previous training in dance enabled her to develop her capabilities as a "breakdancer" which we now know as hip-hop dance.
-She then joined local street dance crews "break-dancing" in her neighborhood and her dance crew would compete against other dance crews.
+Her previous training in dance enabled her to develop her capabilities as a “breakdancer” which we now know as an element of hip-hop.
+She then joined local street dance crews “break-dancing” in her neighborhood and her dance crew would compete against other dance crews.
 Coming from Queens, NY, she then started to branch out into Manhattan and compete against other dancers in Washington Square Park and at parties.

 Through high school and college she continued modern and jazz dance classes.
 While attending Borough of Manhattan Community College, she was given the opportunity of a life time to meet one of her idols, Alvin Ailey, and dance with a group he created in the school.
 Maraj danced with this group until she relocated to Florida.